Requirements to Transfer Your

 Step 1: Emissions test or VIN check needed for your vehicle.

-If vehicle is model year 2017 and older then vehicle needs to have an emissions test done.
+If vehicle is model year 2018 and older then vehicle needs to have an emissions test done.
 Vehicles that are exempt from emissions testing will require a vehicle identification number (VIN) verification.
-You can use your current registration to meet this requirement.

 Step 2: Gather your documents prior to making an appointment at a DMV office.

 - Identification.
 If you are transferring your out-of-state driver’s license to Connecticut, you can do that when registering your vehicle.